How to do Content Marketing Right

 SEO Research Mini Case Study

-Here’s a really good example why keyword research matters.
+Here’s a really good example of why keyword research matters.
 I’ve been looking for a good content opportunity for an extended reality company.
 Most of XR developers (XR is an umbrella term for augmented, virtual and mixed reality) are using one of two game engines to build their augmented or virtual projects: Unity3D or Unreal Engine 4.

 This were my options: